Information for Users of QOF Register and Prevalence Data

 National QOF prevalence estimates for Scotland - Table and commentary

-The table below present's information on the reported national prevalence of the diseases or health conditions covered by the QOF registers for the seven years financial years 2004/05 to 2013/14.
+The tables below present information on the reported national prevalence of the diseases or health conditions covered by the QOF registers for the twelve years financial years 2004/05 to 2015/16.
 The full list of registers has been grouped according to whether the register definitions have stayed the same over the QOF years to date or whether they have been revised at some point.

 This table, and all other tables on these web pages, shows Scotland-level estimates based on all prevalence data available in the QOF payment calculation system (QMAS or QOF Calculator) by the time QOF data were extracted for publication (the date of extraction is noted in each data table).
 This includes those practices whose register data were amended after National Prevalence Day.
 These are the prevalence data that are likely to be of greater interest to most people.
 However, these rates are not necessarily the same as the national prevalence rates used in QOF payment calculations.
 The rates used in payment calculations, which are calculated differently and may be based on data from fewer practices, are shown in an Excel version of the table, downloadable below.